Groups challenging Racine diversion seek a hold on construction for new water infrastructure

 The City of Racine has awarded several contracts to improve water mains relating to the proposed diversion of water from Lake Michigan.
 However, no actual construction has begun.
 The groups challenging the diversion want it to stay this way.
 In addition to filing an action in state court seeking a hold on the diversion while the challenge is being resolved, Midwest Environmental Advocates has asked Racine to voluntarily suspend planning and construction activities relating to the proposed diversion, stating in a July 13th letter, “the City of Racine will place itself in a better position to avoid and mitigate unnecessary expenditures during the pendency of the legal challenge.”

-Midwest Environmental Advocates, League of Women Voters Wisconsin, Milwaukee Riverkeeper, and Minnesota Center for Environmental Advocacy are awaiting a hearing on their challenge to the proposed diversion of up to seven million gallons of Lake Michigan water per year outside the Great Lakes basin.
+Midwest Environmental Advocates, League of Women Voters Wisconsin, Milwaukee Riverkeeper, River Alliance of Wisconsin and Minnesota Center for Environmental Advocacy are awaiting a hearing on their challenge to the proposed diversion of up to seven million gallons of Lake Michigan water per year outside the Great Lakes basin.

 “It doesn’t make sense to spend money and time building infrastructure before completing the review of whether this diversion is legal under the Great Lakes Compact and Agreement,” said Jimmy Parra, Staff Attorney at Midwest Environmental Advocates.
 “These filings protect the Great Lakes, and also prevent the company and water customers of the City of Racine from being stuck with unnecessary costs while review of whether this diversion complies with the Great Lakes Compact and Agreement is proceeding.”